vercel/next.js/docs/advanced-features/middleware.md

 - Set response cookies
 - Set response headers

-These tools enable you to implement A/B testing, authentication, feature flags, bot protection, and more.
+With Edge Middleware you can implement A/B testing, authentication, feature flags, bot protection, and more.
 See our [examples repository](https://github.com/vercel/examples/tree/main/edge-functions) for code examples.

 ### Deploying Edge Middleware

-Next.js Middleware uses a the [Edge Runtime](https://edge-runtime.vercel.sh/features) and supports standard Web APIs like `fetch`.
-This works out of the box using `next start`, as well as on Edge platforms like Vercel, which use [Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions).
+Edge Middleware uses a the [Edge Runtime](https://edge-runtime.vercel.sh/features) and supports standard Web APIs like `fetch`.
+This works out of the box using `next start`, as well as on Edge platforms like Vercel, which use [Edge Functions](https://vercel.com/docs/concepts/functions/vercel-edge-functions).

 ## Using Edge Middleware

 To begin using Edge Middleware, follow the steps below:

-1. Install the canary version of Next.js:
+1. Install the latest version of Next.js:

 ```bash
 npm install next@latest